Wellbeing benefits of gold, frankincense and myrrh

 Gold, frankincense and myrrh play a starring role in the nativity story, but did you know that all three of these ingredients can shine in your wellbeing routine too?

-We’ve done some digging to find out just how gold, frankincense and myrrh have been used in the world of health and wellbeing for hundreds – if not thousands of years – and just how you can incorporate them into your daily routine.
+Here we explain just how gold, frankincense and myrrh have been used in the world of health and wellbeing for hundreds – if not thousands – of years.
+We also reveal how you can incorporate them into your daily routine.

 Gold and wellbeing